 What is Spring?

-Spring is grate framework for development of Enterprise grade applications.
+Spring is great framework for development of Enterprise grade applications.
 Spring is a light-weight framework for the development of enterprise-ready applications.
 Spring can be used to configure declarative transaction management, remote access to your logic using RMI or web services, mailing facilities and various options in persisting your data to a database.
 Spring framework can be used in modular fashion, it allows to use in parts and leave the other components which is not required by the application.

 Features of Spring Framework: